trackme518/tricktheear/README.md

 More information at: https://tricktheear.eu/download/

-If you are just for Camera logging component for tracking user movement and rotation in VR and sending the data over websocket you can use it like this:
+If you are here for Camera logging component for tracking user movement and rotation in VR and sending the data over websocket you can use it like this:

 ```html
 <html>